 Not only that, the system offered zero insight into how people were using the content.
 And anytime a piece of content needed to be updated, the editing process was very cumbersome.

-“The answer library was a game-changer across the board.”
+“The Content Library was a game-changer across the board.”
 Beth Travis Knowledge Base Administrator, Hyland Software

 With RFPIO, the proposal team can ensure everything in their response library is 100% accurate and up-to-date.
 Now, their library is a place the entire organization can go for answers.